Technomatix/moodle-plus/README.md

 ## Install Moodle

-### Create a database

-To set the password for the `postgres` user and create an empty database for Moodle:
+Set the password for the `postgres` user and create an empty database for Moodle:

 ```
 docker-compose exec pgsql bash